-Learn OWASP Top 10 vulnerabilities, how to shift security left in the development lifecycle, and best practices for secrets management and dependency security.
+The OWASP Top 10, shifting security left in the development lifecycle, and how to handle secrets and dependencies.

 Secure Software Development Practices